 I always have tofu cubes cut and ready to eat in our refrigerator.
 They’re a quick and easy protein for my daughter’s lunches, and it’s also nice to have the cutting step already done for when I want to make my Classic Crispy Tofu recipe.

 And that’s where I’ll leave you now!
-Make my delicious Classic Crispy Tofu recipe, and enjoy tofu as a snack dipped in Bragg’s Aminos or hummus, or make a whole meal around this delicious plant-based protein.
+Make my delicious Crispy Vegan Tofu recipe, and enjoy tofu as a snack dipped in Bragg’s Aminos or hummus, or make a whole meal around this delicious plant-based protein.

-Tofu Tutorial and Classic Crispy Baked Tofu!
+Tofu Tutorial and Crispy Vegan Baked Tofu!

 - 1 14 oz firm or extra firm tofu block, pressed (just press as much water out as you easily can with your hands)